Sonny Fox: Other media activities

 In 1966, Fox appeared in the film The Christmas That Almost Wasn't.
 Fox co-hosted a daily talk/variety show for adults titled The New Yorkers on WNEW-TV, with co-hosts Penelope Wilson and Gloria Okon, plus newsman Stewart Klein in 1967.
 In 1976, Fox hosted the California-based Way Out Games, and during 1977 he ran children's programming for NBC.
 During the 1970s Fox served as a lecturer at the State University of New York at Stony Brook.

 In the later part of his career, he also served as a producer of made for TV movies And Baby Makes Six (1979), Mysterious Two (1982) and Brontë (1983).

-In the 1970s, Fox joined and later became the chairman of the board for Population Communications International (PCI), a New York-based nonprofit dedicated to improving family planning issues through popular media.
+In the mid-1980s, Fox joined and later became the chairman of the board for Population Communications International (PCI), a New York-based nonprofit dedicated to improving family planning issues through popular media.
 PCI's work included working with U.S. and international soap opera producers, helping them develop "more healthful" family planning story lines.

 In September 2012, Fox published his memoirs, titled But You Made the Front Page!
 Wonderama, Wars and a Whole Bunch of Life.

 Personal life and death

 He married his wife Gloria (née Benson) Fox and had three sons and one daughter.
 The marriage ended in a divorce.

-Fox died from complications of COVID-19 in Encino, California, on January 24, 2021.
-He was 95.
+Fox died from COVID-19 in Encino, California, on January 24, 2021.
+He was 95 years old.